 Measuring the GSP’s Intelligence

 When it comes to dog intelligence, there are few methods of measuring IQ.
-The first method is a way of measuring “obedience and working intelligence” – a term coined by Stanley Coren.
-This IQ refers to a dog’s ability to learn and obey.
+The first method is a way of measuring “obedience & working intelligence,” a term coined by Stanley Coren.
+This component of dog intelligence refers to a dog’s ability to learn and obey.

 Coren, a pHD and canine psychologist, had the help of 199 obedience trial judges in North America for his intelligence trials.
 Using the criteria that Coren formulated, each judge assessed as many dog breeds to collect data for the pHD.

 The dog intelligence criteria is broken down into two parts.
 The first being the speed at which a dog breed can learn a command.
 The second is the ability of the dog to obey that command.
 That said, the measured criteria is the following:

 - The number of repetitions needed for a dog breed to learn a new command.
 Dogs that needed fewer repetitions ranked higher on the intelligence list.

 - The success rate in which the dog obeys a known command on the first attempt.
 Dogs with a higher success rate were considered more intelligent.